 VivaGel® is being developed to provide symptomatic relief, and to prevent recurrence of, bacterial vaginosis (BV).
 BV is caused by an imbalance of the normal vaginal bacterial microflora, with healthy bacteria (e.g. Lactobacillus species) being depleted and harmful bacteria (e.g. Gardnerella vaginalis) overly abundant.

-The global market for topical BV treatments alone is estimated at approximately US$350M.
+The current market for the management of BV and associated symptoms is estimated to be in excess of US$750 million globally, with significant areas of unmet need for BV sufferers.
 Starpharma’s modelling suggests the addressable global market for prevention of recurrence of BV is potentially in excess of $1 billion.

 Throughout the world, BV is the most common vaginal infection.
 For example in the US, an estimated 21 million women aged 14-49 years (approximately 29%) are infected with BV.
 BV leads to symptoms including abnormal vaginal discharge and odour that are unpleasant and disrupt and interfere with a woman’s relationships and general quality of life.
 BV has also been linked to serious public health consequences including acquisition and transmission of sexually transmitted infections (STIs), including HIV.
 Studies indicate that more than 30% of HIV infections in women could be prevented if BV was successfully treated.